GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/preparing-model/modeltoedge.md

 __Manual Deploy__

+Run on Setup Workstation
+{: .label .label-blue}

-1. In the *setup machine* (your Linux or macOS), run the following commands to deploy the container with the model and an associated service.
+1. In the *setup workstation* (your Linux or macOS), run the following commands to deploy the container with the model and an associated service.

     You might have to declare again the `VIAI_PROVISION_FOLDER` enviroment variable, pointing at where the VIAI Edge repository was cloned.